mdn/advanced-js-fundamentals-ck/tutorials/04-events/03-adding-and-removing.md

 What did you notice?

-The event listeners are only bound to the buttons that were present.
+The event listeners are only bound to the buttons that were present when the page code was first loaded.
 The buttons we added later were not around when we added the listeners.

 ## Your Turn

-Can you modify the function at adds new buttons so that it adds an event listener to the element before appending it to the page?
+Can you modify the function that adds new buttons so that it adds an event listener to the element before appending it to the page?